Symptoms of Vitamin D Insufficiency in Children

 What are the risk factors?

-Increased sun safety practices and less time spent outdoors are some of the factors that may make Vitamin D deficiency more likely in a child.
+Increased sun safety practices and less time spent outdoors are some of the factors that may make Vitamin D insufficiency more likely in a child.
 Children with naturally darker skin may also be at a higher risk as darker skin tends to produce less Vitamin D than lighter skin tones.
-Also children born to mothers who are Vitamin D deficient and who are exclusively breastfed may be more predisposed to a deficiency in this important nutrient.
+Also children born to mothers who are Vitamin D insufficient and who are exclusively breastfed may be more predisposed to a insufficiency in this important nutrient.
 Children who are growing rapidly and do not have adequate calcium intakes may also require additional Vitamin D, particularly in winter.1

 - Braun L., Cohen M; Herbs & Natural Supplements: An evidence based guide, 3rd Edition; Elsevier; Australia; 2010